 - Helps ensure our energy future

-Seven easy steps to sign up for Cobb EMC Rooftop Solar
+Five easy steps to get started with Rooftop Solar

 - Determine if the solar program makes sense for your home.
 View the solar tax incentives to get started.